The Separation of $NP$ and $PSPACE$: Enumeration of Polynomial-Time Nondeterministic Turing Machines

-\begin{definition} Formally, a polynomial-time nondeterministic Turing machine is a nondeterministic Turing machine such that there exists $k\in\mathbb{N}_1$, for all input $x$ of length $|x|$ where $|x|\in\mathbb{N}$ is arbitrary, $M(x)$ will halt within $c|x|^k$ steps where $c>0$ is a constant.
-A polynomial-time nondeterministic Turing machine is represented by a tuple of $(M, k)$, where $M$ is the nondeterministic Turing machine itself and $k$ is the unique minimal order of $c|x|^k$ such that $M (x)$ will halt within $c|x|^k$ steps for any input $x$ of length $|x|$.
-We call such a $k$ the order of $(M,k)$. \end{definition}
+By Definition \ref{definition2.2}, a polynomial-time nondeterministic Turing machine can be represented by a tuple of $(M, k)$, where $M$ is the nondeterministic Turing machine itself and $k$ is the unique minimal degree of some polynomial $|x|^k+k$ such that $M(x)$ will halt within $|x|^k+k$ steps for any input $x$ of length $|x|$.
+We call such a $k$ the order of $(M,k)$.

-0.3 cm \begin{remark} Obviously, in the above definition, given a polynomial-time nondeterministic Turing machine $(M, k)$, $M (x)$ will halt within $O(|x|^{k+i})$ steps for any input $x$ of length $|x|$ and for any $i\in\mathbb{N}$.
-However, there exists at least an input $y$ of length $|y|$ and $M(y)$ does not halt within $O(|y|^{k-1})$ steps. \end{remark} 0.3 cm
+To obtain our main result, we need to {\it enumerate} the polynomial-time nondeterministic Turing machines so that for each nonnegative integer $i$, there is a unique tuple of $(M,k)$ associated with $i$ (i.e., to define a function from $\mathbb{N}_1$ to the set of all polynomial-time nondeterministic Turing machines $\{(M,k)\}$ such that the function is surjective), such that we can refer to the $j$-th polynomial-time nondeterministic Turing machine.

+By Lemma \ref{lemma3}, we can restrict ourselves to single-tape nondeterministic Turing machines.
+So, in the following context, by polynomial-time nondeterministic Turing machines, we mean single-tape polynomial-time nondeterministic Turing machines.

-Next, we present the following important definition concerning ``enumeration": \footnote{ In Georg Cantor's terminology \cite{Can91}, enumeration of something is the ``sequence" of something.}
+We first present the following important definition concerning ``enumeration" of a set $T$ which is enumerable: \footnote{ In Georg Cantor's terminology \cite{Can91}, enumeration of something is the ``sequence" of something.}

-\begin{definition}\footnote{ There exist enumerations for $T$ when and only when the set $T$ is enumerable.
+\begin{definition}[\cite{Rud76}, p.
+27, Definition 2.7]\footnote{ There exist enumerations for $T$ when and only when the set $T$ is enumerable.
 And the term ``{\em enumerable}", Turing refers to \cite{Hob21}, p.
 78. That is, that the set $T$ is enumerable is the same as that $T$ is countable.
-See \cite{Tur37}, Section of {\em Enumeration of computable sequences}.}[\cite{Rud76}, p.
-27, Definition 2.7] By an enumeration of set $T$, we mean a function $e$ defined on the set $\mathbb{N}_1$ of all positive integers.
+See \cite{Tur37}, Section of {\em Enumeration of computable sequences}.} By an enumeration of set $T$, we mean a function $e$ defined on the set $\mathbb{N}_1$ of all positive integers.
 If $e(n)=x_n\in T$, for $n\in\mathbb{N}_1$, it is customary to denote the enumeration $e$ by the symbol $\{x_n\}$, or sometimes by $x_1$, $x_2$, $x_3$, $\cdots$.
 The values of $e$, that is, the elements $x_n\in T$, are called the {\em terms} of the enumeration. \end{definition}